 Learn about family dynamics and policies from a sociological perspective.
 Includes courses in family studies, gender and aging, and issues in social policy.

-Explore the social forces underpinning deviance, crime, and delinquency.
-Includes courses in juvenile delinquency, criminology, and violence and the family.
+Explore the production and maintenance of social control and the social forces which facilitate deviance.
+Includes courses in the sociology of law, social policy, juvenile delinquency, sociology of education, and violence and the family.

 A minor in sociology is an excellent complement to any major at the University of Northern Colorado.
 Through the application of the sociological approach to key issues such as inequality, social institutions, deviance, and family life, sociology provides a firm foundation for any discipline or career path with broader context and analytical approach.